bulldozer2003/CsvImport/README.md

 Then install it like any other Omeka plugin and follow the config instructions.

+If you want to use local files inside the file system, the allowed base path or a parent should be defined before in the file "security.ini" of the plugin.

 Set the proper settings in config.ini like so:

 ```